alonrolnik/VT/README.md

    - Use redundant servers for the backend and Celery workers to ensure no single point of failure.

 2. **Task Reprocessing:**
    - If a scan task fails, it is re-queued for processing.
-Celery workers can retry tasks a specified number of times before flagging them as failed.
+Celery workers can retry tasks a specified number of times before flagging them as failed, after the threshold, they can be stored in DLQ.

 3. **Circuit Breaker Pattern:**
    - Implement circuit breakers in the API Gateway to prevent cascading failures when external services (e.g., VirusTotal API) are down.